chiruu12/NexNet/NLP/Readme_NLP.md

 - **Other NLP Models and Tasks**:
   Further work on various NLP techniques, including but not limited to text classification, sentiment analysis, NER, and summarization.

-## How to Use

-For the current Word2Vec-based recommendation system:
-1. Ensure you have a dataset with text data.
-2. Load the dataset and preprocess the text.
-3. Use the `RecommendationEngine` class to load a pre-trained Word2Vec model and generate recommendations.

 ## All the related notebooks are in the NLP.Notebooks folder.